camunda/camunda-docs-manual/content/user-guide/security.md

 One of the options to query data from the engine is using native queries.
 Which means to provide own SQL queries to retrieve engine entities if the Query API lacks the possibilities you need.
 However, use the native queries with care.
 Please bear in mind of the SQL Injection while using this approach.

+### CSRF Prevention in the Webapps
+A CSRF filter is enabled by default, validating each modifying request performed through the webapps.
+Please also see the detailed overview on how to configure [CSRF Prevention]({{< ref "/user-guide/process-engine/csrf-prevention.md" >}}).

 ## Security Configuration in the external Environment